 Part 4 — What are the things to watch out for when using retinoids?

+Pause use if pregnant.
+For orally ingested retinoids (such as Accutane), the biggest concern is that they can disrupt fetal development.
+Studies show no detectable effect of topical tretinoin on blood plasma levels, and in 25 years of topical tretinoin use there have been no cases of related fetal disruption (Beckenbach 2015, Mukherjee et al. 2006).
 Nonetheless, topical retinoids are still not advised for pregnant women because the stakes are so high.
 Why take the risk when there are other great ingredients (such as Vitamin C, Niacinamide and AHA) that are fine to use during pregnancy?

+Be diligent with sun protection.
 Retinoids are associated with increased sun sensitivity during the first few months of use as the surface skin cells rearrange and slough off as retinoids reboot the skin renewal cycle.
 Basically, you are peeling old skin and exposing new skin, so it makes sense to apply UV protection diligently.
+Thankfully, heightened sun sensitivity disappears after the skin finds a new normal after several months of usage (Leydon et al. 2017, Mukherjee et al. 2006).

 Part 5 — OK, I'm convinced.
 What should I look for in a retinoid skincare product?

 Retinal (retinaldehyde), in our opinion, provides the best balance of high potency with relatively little irritation (with an added bonus of acne-fighting power).
-Retinal is what we recommend you to look out for when shopping for retinoid products.
+Retinal is what we recommend you look out for when shopping for retinoid products.

 For someone with sensitive skin who is new to retinoids, retinol in low to medium concentration (0.1% to 0.3%) could be a good way to start acclimating their skin to retinoids.